Trump unveils three-phase plan for states to reopen amid coronavirus pandemic

 Under the first phase of the three-phase plan, restaurants, movie theaters and large sporting venues would be appropriate to reopen under certain conditions, while schools, day care centers and bars would not.

-The plan, released Thursday afternoon, is designed to "mitigate the risk of resurgence" of the pandemic and to "protect the most vulnerable," the guidelines say.
+The plan, released Thursday afternoon, is designed to "mitigate the risk of resurgence" of the pandemic and to "protect the most vulnerable," according to the guidelines.

 It is "implementable on a statewide or county-by-county basis" at the discretion of each state's governor — a stark contradiction from the president's earlier assertion that he had "total authority" to direct governors how and when to reopen.

-The guidelines do not suggest any reopening dates and Trump acknowledged it would be "a gradual process."
+The guidelines do not suggest any reopening dates, and Trump acknowledged that it would be "a gradual process."

-Rather, to begin implementation of the guidelines, states must first meet a "gating" criteria, that includes a "downward trajectory of documented cases within a 14-day period" or a "downward trajectory of positive tests as a percent of total tests within a 14-day period (flat or increasing volume of tests)" as well as hospital preparedness.
+To begin implementing the guidelines, states must first meet a "gating" criterion that includes a "downward trajectory of documented cases within a 14-day period" or a "downward trajectory of positive tests as a percent of total tests within a 14-day period (flat or increasing volume of tests)," as well as hospital preparedness.

 Download the NBC News app for full coverage of the coronavirus outbreak

-Under Phase One protocols, large venues like restaurants, movie theaters, sporting venues and places of worship will be allowed to reopen if they "operate under strict physical distancing protocols," according to the guidelines.
+Under Phase One protocols, large venues like restaurants, movie theaters, sporting venues and places of worship would be allowed to reopen if they "operate under strict physical distancing protocols," according to the guidelines.

-Gyms will be also be permitted to reopen "if they adhere to strict physical distancing and sanitation protocols," the plan says.
+Gyms would be also be permitted to reopen "if they adhere to strict physical distancing and sanitation protocols," the plan says.
 Bars, however, "should remain closed."

-In addition, elective surgeries will be allowed to resume "as clinically appropriate, on an outpatient basis" at certain facilities.
+In addition, elective surgery would be allowed to resume "as clinically appropriate, on an outpatient basis," at certain facilities.

-Schools and youth activities like daycare and camp that are currently should remain closed, and visits to senior living facilities and hospitals should remain prohibited.
+Schools and youth activities like day care and camp that are currently closed should remain closed, and visits to senior living facilities and hospitals should remain prohibited.

 "Those who do interact with residents and patients must adhere to strict protocols regarding hygiene," the plan says.